The Church is totally slow on innovative change. And yeah they

 are showing us much about how to do that with its embrace of modern music

-which I believe is a good thing.
+which we believe is a good thing.

 The Catholic Church is like an ocean liner on the sea of time -not the Titanic :-) - She has majesty, she carries millions of passengers.
 Many other denominations come and go, but the Church just plods along, slowly, carefully evaluating every twist of history and cultural trend.
-By contrast, I think the Evangelical Churches are like little speed boats that are fast and can turn on a dime.
+By contrast, The Evangelical Churches are like little speed boats that are fast and can turn on a dime.
 That's why the Evangelicals kick our butts on Christian Contemporary Music.
 They have responded to the culture much more quickly than us.
 They can easily pull people out of the water.

 But out on the rough waters of the high sea of time, through the ages and ages the Catholic Church is there, never perishing when the perils of wind and the waves crash against her majestic hull.
-And I believe she will be there at the end of the ages, delivering her cargo to our Lord and Saviour.
+And we believe she will be there at the end of the ages, delivering her cargo to our Lord and Saviour.

 Lord Jesus, let Your prayer of unity for Christians